-Just because you have reached retirement age does not mean that your financial planning has come to an end.
+Just because you have reached retirement age does not mean your financial planning has ended.
 In fact, you still have a long life in front of you and a family that needs your support.
-Here are five types of planning and strategies that you should be thinking about after you have retired.
+Here are five types of planning and strategies you should consider after retirement.

 Examining Income Streams